joshuatallas/CloudSec/README.md

 - Docker

 ### Using Docker Compose
 Docker Compose is the easiest way to run the entire application stack.
-It automatically handles container dependencies, networking and data persisence.
+It automatically handles container dependencies, networking and data persistence.

 1. Clone the repository
    git clone https://github.com/joshuatallas/CloudSec.git
    cd Cloudsec